hendelbah/portfolio/cellular_automaton/README.md

 # Wildfire simulation

-This is an application for wildfire simulation based on cellular automata
+This is an application for wildfire simulation based on cellular automata model

 ## Features